bmoussaud/xld-docker-plugin/README.md

 # Overview #

-The Docker plugin is a XL Deploy plugin that adds capability for deploying Docker Images to Docker Machines
+The Docker plugin is a XL Deploy plugin that adds capability for deploying Docker Images to Docker Machines.

 # Installation #

 Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
 Dependencies:

+* XL Deploy 4.5+
 * xld-smoke-test plugin 1.0.2 https://github.com/xebialabs-community/xld-smoke-test-plugin/releases/tag/1.0.2